-The edifice, is one of the largest structure of the area.
-The architecture seems to be a mixture, of Moghul and Sikh style, perhaps it was an older Moghul palace and was altered and reconstructed in the Sikh Period.
-Though, it is now a school for girls, it was, a century and a half or so ago the residence of Naunihal Singh son of Kharak Singh and the grandson of Ranjeet Singh.
-It had become, by twists of events, the headquarters of intrigue, too, that had taken root right after the death of Ranjeet Singh.
+The edifice is one of the largest structures of the area.
+The architecture seems to be a mixture, of Moghul and Sikh styles, perhaps it was an older Moghul palace, which was altered and reconstructed in the Sikh Period.
+Though, it is now a and a half or so ago the residence of Naunihal Singh son of Kharak Singh and the grandson of Ranjeet Singh.
+It had become, by twists of events, the headquarters of intrigue, which had taken root right after the death of Ranjeet Singh.